 The historic center of Stockholm is the old town or Gamla Stan, and it is a perfect place to start your exploration of the city.
 Take the T to the Gamla Stan stop and walk towards the Stortorget, a beautiful old plaza with cafes and home to the Nobel Museum.
-Here are the classic cobblestoned streets and tall colorful buildings of old Stockholm.
+Here are the classic cobblestone streets and tall colorful buildings of old Stockholm.
 Meander through the medieval paths and pick up your souvenir in the many tourist shops.
 Don’t worry, it’s not all tchotchkes and trolls in Gamla Stan.
 Step off the main tourist thoroughfares and you’ll find plenty of little pretty spaces to please in Gamla Stan.

 SEE THE HISTORICAL SEAT OF STOCKHOLM’S ROYAL FAMILY

 Like Denmark and the other Scandi sibling Norway, Sweden still has a Royal Family.
 The Royal Palace sits on the edge of Gamla Stan and offers tours of the Royal Apartments and the Treasury.
 Tickets also include entrance to King Gustav III’s Museum of Antiquities and the Tre Kroner Museum which highlights the palaces Medieval history.
-I will admit we did not venture inside, but did say hello to Kong Gustav on the waterfront.
+I will admit we did not venture inside but did say hello to Kong Gustav on the waterfront.
 Being married to a Gustafson, I like to imagine we’re related.
 Wink, wink.

 THE ROYAL PALACE | KUNGLIGA SLOTTET

 Adults SEK 160

 Children 7–17 years old and students SEK 80

 Free entrance for children under 7 years of age in the company of a guardian.